hm82/Kaggle-Titanic-Analysis/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to @alexeyza, @jayadeepj for solution inspiration and code organization ideas
-* Inspiration
-* etc
+* Inspiration : Dave Langer and his @Youtube video series on Kaggle Titanic challenge